 TAKE THE GREAT PERSONALITY TEST

-MINI SELF-EVALUATION TEST: HOW STRONG IS YOUR KARMA?
+MINI SELF-ADMINISTERED TEST: HOW STRONG IS YOUR KARMA?

 Read the sentences below and select the ones you agree with and that you think make the most sense.